top of page

 3. Reduced Self-Efficacy: Repeated cycles of overindulgence followed by regret can erode confidence in one’s ability to practice self-control.

-Recognizing these impacts is the first step toward breaking free from the cycle of gluttony and moving toward temperance and balance.
+Recognizing these impacts is the first step toward breaking free from the cycle of gluttony and moving toward temperance and balance, as unchecked gluttony can ultimately lead to the destruction of one's health, soul, or moral integrity, while cultivating the harmony of self-confidence can support a more integrated, balanced life.

 The Role of Temperance in Balancing Over-Consumption

-Temperance is not about deprivation or extreme restriction—it’s about cultivating mindfulness and intentionality in how we meet our needs.
+Temperance is not about deprivation or extreme restriction—it’s about cultivating mindfulness and intentionality in how we meet our needs, much like the broader 7 sins and virtues of self development series reframes excess and balance across all areas of life.
 Practicing temperance involves:

 • Mindfulness: Becoming aware of what you consume, why you consume it, and how it makes you feel.

-• Self-Control: Setting boundaries and making choices that align with your values and goals.
+• Self-Control: Setting boundaries and making choices that align with your values and goals, recognizing the goodness that comes from living within healthy limits and practicing patience as you grow in self-discipline.

 • Emotional Awareness: Addressing the underlying feelings or triggers that lead to overindulgence.